 Show summary Hide summary

 Aurore is a first name that immediately makes me think of the first rays of the sun, that moment when the night gently recedes.
-I have met many Aurore in my life, and each time, there is that little something fresh, almost poetic in this first name.
+I have met many Aurores in my life, and each time, there is that little something fresh, almost poetic in this first name.
 You too, right?

 Origin and roots of the first name Aurore